 Oh, and expect to find a sizable system update waiting for you whenever you finally get the system up and running… and probably updates for any games you're playing for the first time, as well.
 Welcome to modern console gaming.

 2) Grab some games

 What's the point of getting a swanky new game console if you don't have awesome new games to play on it?
-Here's a look at three of the biggest and best games you ought to play, three other awesome digital titles that are cheaper and should be faster downloads, and finally some pointers on finding 4K streaming movies and TV shows.
+Here's a look at three of the biggest and best games you ought to play, three other awesome digital titles that are cheaper and should be faster downloads, and three of last year's best games that are still worth playing today.
+And finally, we have some pointers on finding 4K streaming movies and TV shows.

 And if you're looking for even more PS4 game ideas, here's our list of the 25 games that every collection needs.

 No, we didn't accidentally pick a PS1 game for this list, nor is it a remastered edition.
 Capcom's reimagined take on Resident Evil 2 offers a modern rendition of the survival horror classic, amping up the intensity with slick new graphics, immersive audio, and realistic enhancements.
 It's perfect nightmare fuel… assuming that's what you're looking for this holiday season.

 If you're familiar with Hideo Kojima's Metal Gear Solid games, then you know just how weird the gaming auteur's adventures can be.
 Well, Death Stranding takes that to another level.
 You'll deliver parcels across an America that has been devastated by explosions… and also ghosts that roam the land.
 Also, the lead is played by Norman Reedus.
 And his mom's the president.
 And… look, it's an odd one, but also pretty compelling too.